How to Choose the Best Running Shoes for You

 This article may contain affiliate links.
 We collect a share of sales from qualifying purchases.

 Whether you’re training for a half marathon or running for weight loss, just any old pair of sneakers won’t do.
 To maximize your performance — and reduce your likelihood of injury — you need to choose the right running shoes.

 Trouble is, there are so many brands and styles on the market, figuring out which pair is right for you can seem like an impossible task.
-Here’s the info you need to find the best running shoes for you.
+Here’s the information you need to find the best running shoes for you.

 How to Find the Right Fit

 Even if you’re itching to start your running program ASAP, take the time to visit a local specialty running store for a proper fitting.
 When you’re feeling overwhelmed by all the choices, the experts there can demystify the process.

 “There’s a lot of benefit in having somebody who deals with running shoes all day, every day, offer advice and guidance on the different models that are out there,” says Carl Leivers, a USATF-certified running coach in Atlanta.

 Typically, a shoe fitting will start with a conversation about your running background (or lack thereof, if you’re a beginner), goals, and any past or current injuries.
 With that information, the salesperson will choose a few options for you to try walking and running in.
 Many running stores also have technology that analyzes your running patterns and indicates any hot spots or pressure points where you might need additional support.
 Set aside at least 30 minutes for this entire process.

 You may have heard you can get an idea of your running mechanics without an expert by looking at the wear patterns on your current running shoes.
 But that can be like trying to read tea leaves, Leivers says, because the shoe you’re currently wearing may be correcting (or exacerbating) your foot mechanics.
 “The wear pattern that you see may not be a true representation of how your foot functions, but rather just how your foot functions in that shoe,” he says.